run-x/opta-docs/content/en/miscellaneous/ingress.md

 ### Setting the domain for an Environment

-With opta, you can specify a domain for each environment which can be used by all the services running in that environment.
+With Opta, you can specify a domain for each environment which can be used by all the services running in that environment.
 This is done with the aws-dns/gcp-dns module like so:
 {{< tabs tabTotal="2" tabID="1" tabName1="AWS" tabName2="GCP" >}}
 {{< tab tabNum="1" >}}